lucas-cks/A-Simulation-Study-of-a-Hypothetical-Daya-Bay-Nuclear-Incident/README.md

 This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 ## 11. References
-1. Turner, D. B. (1994). *Workbook of Atmospheric Dispersion Estimates*.
-CRC Press.
-2. Venkatram, A., & Wyngaard, J. C. (1988). *Lectures on Air Pollution Modeling*.
-AMS.
-3. USGS EarthExplorer – Terrain data (SRTM 1 arc-second) for the study region.
+1. USGS EarthExplorer – Terrain data (SRTM 1 arc-second) for the study region.
-4. Numerical methods references and atmospheric dispersion literature.

 ## 12. Contact
 For questions, suggestions, or collaboration, please open an issue on this repository or contact the author.